SigmaMonstR/data-science/README.md

 __TA__: __Bryan Baird__ ([beb53@georgetown.edu](mailto:beb53@georgetown.edu))  is a recent graduate of the McCourt School, having earned his MPP in May of 2017.
 Since then, he worked as a technology policy analyst and has now transitioned to a data science bootcamp to be a data practitioner in industry.
 Prior to Georgetown, worked in technology and politics, including time managing tech products at Microsoft in Seattle and CHIEF in DC.
 He received his Bachelor's Degree from Washington University in St. Louis, with double majors in Systems Engineering and Political Science.

 # Time and location

-Classes will be held on Mondays from 6:30pm to 9:00pm in [TBD].
+Classes will be held on Mondays from 6:30pm to 9:00pm:

+- January 10 (Wednesday), 22, 29
+- February 5, 12, 26
+- March 12, 19, 26
+- April 9, 16, 23, 30
+- May 7 - Final Presentations

 # Website

-Students are expected to sign up for a Github account (https://github.com).
+Students are expected to sign up for a Github account (https://github.com/GeorgetownMcCourt/data-science).
 A e-book and accompanying notes and materials has been written for this class and will be made available via a Github web page.

 # Workload and assignments